Skip to content

 Google Drive has a slight edge on security

-This is one reason why Google takes a slight lead over Dropbox in security: your data is encrypted using two keys instead of one, so an attacker would have to steal both to read your information.
+This is another reason why Google takes a slight lead over Dropbox in security: your data is encrypted using two keys instead of one, so an attacker would have to steal both to read your information.
 This makes it very hard to reveal your data, even if someone had access to it.

 The second feature that puts Google Drive ahead is that it supports client-side encryption.
 This means that you can encrypt your files in your browser before uploading them to the cloud, making them unreadable for anyone at Google or anyone who accesses your files there without the key.
 You need to install a third-party plugin to achieve this, but Dropbox doesn't have an equivalent possibility.